aryiyer/AUTOMEI/README.md

 To solve this I wrote a program that reads from a csv file and fills out the form as necessary.
 This cut down the time to complete the task from around an hour (manually) to a few minutes.
 I could have made it even faster, but I needed to include 8 seconds of waiting time in case any of the serials are invalid and must be recorded.

+Running this code will not work, as I have censored sensitive data.